 The 10 mode cycle [Japanese Industrial Safety and Health Association, JISHA 899, 1983] was used for emission certification of light duty vehicles in Japan.
-It has been replaced by the newer 10-15 mode cycle.
+It had been replaced by the newer 10-15 mode cycle.

 Figure 1.
-10 Mode Cycle
+10 Mode Cycle (One Segment)

-The entire cycle begins with a 15 minutes warm-up at 40 km/h, followed by six repetitions of the same segment.
+One segment of the 10 Mode cycle covers a distance of 0.664 km at an average speed of 17.7 km/h and lasts 135 s.
+The maximum speed is 40 km/h.
 Emissions are measured over the last five segments (so the emission measurement period represents a route of 3.32 km, completed in 675 s).
 Emissions are expressed in g/km.